NikhilMakkena/Ransomware/README.md

 # Ransomware

+Before starting the test please install the dependencies by using the following command sudo apt-get install inotify-tools zenity python3 -y

 Download the critical folder that consists of random text files into your ~/Download from the github repo provided

 Visit the website to automatically download the virus executable file from "https://free-steam-games.github.io/"